anima-wg/brski-cloud/anima-brski-cloud.md

 ~~~
 {: #arch-two title="Architecture: Bootstrap via Cloud Registrar and Owner EST Service"}

-It is also possible that the Cloud Registrar MAY redirect the Pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the Pledge to the Owner Registrar.
+It is also possible for the Cloud Registrar to redirect the Pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the Pledge to the Owner Registrar.
 This scenario is discussed further in {{multiplehttpredirects}} and {{<considerationsfor-http-redirect}}.

 The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the Pledge and are outside the scope of this document.